sofiayem/rtd-doc-tests/docs/source/requester.rst

 To transfer funds:

 #.
-Acquire a reference to a member to whom you want to send the funds.
+Acquire the recipient's reference — the reference to a member to whom you want to transfer the funds.
 #.
 Call the ``getNewSeed()`` function and store the new seed into a variable.
 #.
 Form a ``member.transfer`` request's payload with:

    * the new seed,
    * an amount of funds,
    * the recipient's reference,
-   * your reference,
+   * your reference (for identification),
-   * and your public key.
+   * and your public key (to check the signature).

 #.
-Call the ``sendSignedRequest()`` function and give it the payload and the paired private key.
+Call the ``sendSignedRequest()`` function and pass it the payload and the paired private key.

 The transfer request will return the factual fee value in its response.